Quincy Malesovas

 The best pizza in Melbourne right now

-Whether you like yours thin and crisp or deep-dish, hot from the oven or straight from the fridge with a glass of OJ, there’s no denying the universal appeal of pizza.
+Whether you like yours thin and crisp or deep-dish, hot from the oven or cold and leftover from the night before (hey, we don't judge), there’s no denying the universal appeal of pizza.
 Outside of Italy, we reckon Melbourne pumps out some of the best pies in the world, and we've eaten our way around the city to find the very best.
 In no particular order, here are our favourite pizza restaurants in Melbourne.
 Looking for more?
 Check out Melbourne's best Italian restaurants.
 Can't decide what you feel like?
 These are the 50 best restaurants in Melbourne.

 Christmas lunch in Melbourne: 21 of the best